Yeah, no, I'm just I'm trying to figure out if I want to mess with this Barack Obama story.

 Now, first of all, what he did was wrong.

-Absolutely, there's no excuse for it.
+There's no excuse for it.

-There are people, our soldiers, on trial for this abuse.
+There are people, our soldiers on trial for this abuse.

 I am part of the new media, part of the alternative media.

-I'm not part of the drive-by media.
+I am not part of the drive-by media.

-So that you are a talk radio.
+You are talk radio.

-You're describing the drive-by media.
+I mean, you are describing, you are describing the drive-by media.

-And you're exactly right.
+You may, and you're exactly right.

 I don't know that half or more of what they've told us is true.